Selected topics in City and Regional Planning (BYG640)

 • An ability to interpret spatial qualities, local identities, while also addressing accessibility, inclusivity, health and safety needs.

-• Understanding how human, technological natural threats influence changes in planning decisions, building conventions, standardization, transport, societal safety, climate, business, and more.
+• Understanding how human, technological and natural threats influence changes in planning decisions, building conventions, standardization, transport, societal safety, climate, business, and more.

 • Knowledge about the opportunities and limitations of emerging dual-purpose technologies - both physical and digital.